 Certain state regulatory authorities have conducted investigations regarding RHF's options trading and related customer communications and displays, options and margin trading approval process, the service outages on our U.S. stock trading platform on March 2-3, 2020 and March 9, 2020 (the "March 2020 Outages"), and customer support prior to June 2020.
-RHF has reached and paid settlements with 46 states for an aggregate of \$9.2 million and may reach settlements with the remaining states as part of a multi-state settlement related to these issues for approximately \$ 1 million.
+RHF has reached and paid settlements with 46 states for an aggregate of \$9.2 million and may reach settlements with the remaining states as part of a multi-state settlement related to these issues for approximately \$1 million.
 The Financial Industry Regulatory Authority ("FINRA") previously conducted an investigation and reached a settlement with RHF regarding many of these issues.

-The New York Attorney General is conducting an investigation into brokerage execution quality.
-We are cooperating with this investigation.
+The New York Attorney General is conducting an investigation into brokerage execution quality, quality, and the Massachusetts Securities Division ("MSD") is examining RHF's customer complaint supervision.
+We are cooperating with this investigation, these investigations.